Temporary Change to Annual Leave and Flexi-Leave Policies

 Two changes have been proposed to the Annual leave Policy:

-1. All employees are required to plan to take a proportion of at least one quarter of their annual leave entitlements prior to 31 July 2020 as outlined in the tables below
+1. All employees are required to plan to take a proportion of at least three quarters of their annual leave entitlements prior to 31 December 2020 as outlined in the tables below

 People employed before 1 February 2017 have a protected entitlement and are therefore required to use a greater number of days in the same period.

-- By 31 May 2020 Line Managers are asked to review annual leave requests to 31 July 2020 with their teams and ensure that everyone has planned to take annual leave, in line with the minimum requirements set out above.
+- Line Managers are asked to review annual leave requests regularly with their teams and ensure that everyone has planned to take annual leave, in line with the minimum requirements set out above.